 We get the functionally of these systems.
 But it seems like a lot of software to manage and pay for.
 That many systems would add a lot of complexity – especially in how they work together – and cost.
 We assume they have rigorous e-Commerce testing processes to make sure the systems all run smoothly.

 Dan Murphy’s Summary

-Overall, it’s clear that Dan Murphy’s has invested heavily in their e-Commerce alcohol sales experience for shoppers.
+Overall, it’s clear Dan Murphy’s has invested heavily in their e-Commerce alcohol sales experience for their shoppers.